jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 #### Adding the displayToolTip function

 With the basic template in place we can now create the function responsible for generating the tooltip.
-We will create the basic function for now, add a console.log to confirm it's receiving the circle element and then slowly expand on it to include the additional elements as needed.
+We will create the basic function for now, add a console.log to confirm it's receiving the circle element, and then slowly expand on it to include the additional elements as needed.

 Here is the basic structure: